-In a recent work entitled "The Health touched many foreign shores, and by fre- of the Senses," Dr. H Macnaughton quent associations with the natives he Jones states that "eye troubles are found gradually acquired their manner of speech, more frequently in inveterate smokers
+In a recent work entitled 'The Health of the Senses," Dr. H Macnaughton Jones states that "eye troubles are found more frequently in inveterate smokers who abstain from alcohol than those who take some of it."

 According to the Pharmaceutical Record freckles may sometimes be made to disappear by an application of citric acid night and morning.
 Dr. Duhring advises an emulsion of almonds, to be applied until a slight amount of desquamation takes place.